jacksonhull/simplendas-jurisdictions/README.md

     https://www.simplendas.com/api/signs/uk-en/joes-plumbing/A1B2C3D4E5

-Note that the token can be found in the activation confirmation email.
+Note that the endpoint can also be found in the activation confirmation email.

+### Importing your signatures into Google Spreadsheets

+Follow the instructions [in this post](https://medium.com/@paulgambill/how-to-import-json-data-into-google-spreadsheets-in-less-than-5-minutes-a3fede1a014a), using the API endpoint.

 ## Usage and License
 By contributing to this project, you agree to be bound by the [Terms and Conditions](https://www.simplendas.com/terms) of the Simple NDA's website.